vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 print(f"{author} wrote scientific classic {title} in the {year}.")
 ```

-In this example, we can notice that the variable year is not declared within quotes.
+This example we can notice that the variable year is not declared within quotes.
 That implies it is a number, precisely an integer number.

 ```Python
 print(type(year))